abimunoz/bluevr/readme.md

 # [BLUEVR](https://thawing-ridge-53961.herokuapp.com/)
 Create, store and delete shapes (entities) in WebVR

 ![](assets/v2.png?raw=true)

 ## OVERVIEW
 This web application allows users to create shapes in a WebVR environment without having to write any code.
 Instead of writing code, the user inputs information regarding the desired geometry, color and position of a new entity.
 After, the user clicks on the create button to store the entity’s information database and also render a new entity in the bowser.
-Below is an image of the view when the user clicks enter vr button.
+Furthermore, the geometry will change color when it interacts with a click/gaze.
+Below is an image of the view when the user clicks enter virtual reality button.

 ![](assets/img2.png?raw=true)